 Growth & Value: First and foremost, multiple projects arrived at breakthrough results, delivering multi-millions of dollars in new value, while learning and applying the new work model.
 Over the course of our work together, Third Angle helped reduce the initial resistance to process and cultural innovation, collaborating, networking, and combining knowledge.

-For example, one project that had been stalled for a year due to a stand-off with the head of an international government discovered, through Third Angle’s guidance, a new innovative solution.
-They implemented it in two weeks, and saved 17 million dollars, with billions of upside potential as well as a new level of trust and working relationships with the country in question.
+For example, one project that had been stalled for a year due to a stand-off with the head of an international government discovered, through Third Angle’s guidance, a new influencer.
+They implemented the insight in two weeks, saving 17 million dollars, with billions of upside potential.
+They also developed a new level of trust and working relationships with the country in question.

 The company learned new methods for designing and gaining adoption of innovation (especially where business, science/technology, and humans come together) that are still in use today.